 “The reforms made today to the Renewable Heat Incentive are an improvement to the earlier consultation and will go some way to grow an effective renewable heat sector in some cases to 2021.
 As recognised in this consultation response, heat is a very complex issue and we need all technologies on board to achieve our long-term goals.
 Renewable gas, biomass boilers, solar thermal, heat pumps, heat networks, hydrogen and other technologies will all have a role to play.

-“The next step is for Government to lay out a long-term energy strategy so industry can prepare for low-carbon heat deployment in the 2020’s and 2030’s.
-As of now, this policy only takes us to 2021 and there is little indication of the Government’s vision beyond.”
+“The next step is for Government to lay out a long-term energy strategy so the industry can prepare for low-carbon heat deployment in the 2020s and 2030s.
+As of now, this policy only takes us to 2021 and there is little indication of the Government's vision beyond.”

 John Baldwin, Chair of the Renewable Energy Association's biogas group and Managing Director of CNG Fuels said:

 “The biomethane tariff reset is most welcome.
-Government has acknowledged the strategic role biomethane can play across heat and transport and the resetting of the biomethane tariffs should enable continued deployment of the most competitive projects.
+The government has acknowledged the strategic role biomethane can play across heat and transport and the resetting of the biomethane tariffs should enable the continued deployment of the most competitive projects.

-Future of Biomethane – Brigg Lane Biogas appoints Xergi to develop new biogas plant
+Future of Biomethane – Brigg Lane Biogas and Xergi develop a new biogas plant

 Danish biogas plants developer Xergi has been appointed by UK-based company Brigg Lane Biogas to construct a new plant in North Lincolnshire.

 Located in Bonby, the company will convert 75,000t of food waste into seven million m³ of biomethane every year.
-Green gas produced at the new biogas plant will be distributed through the local grid.
+Green gas produced at the new biogas plant will be non-fossil fuels which will be distributed through the local grid.

 With the completion of the order, Xergi will have constructed its tenth plant in the UK.
 Xergi's chief executive officer (CEO) Jørgen Ballermann said: “The project for Brigg Lane Biogas is our tenth delivery in the UK.

-“Once the plant has been built, we will have supplied a total biogas capacity equivalent to 26MWe in the UK, a figure that we are extremely proud of.” via Power-technology.com-xergi-to-develop-new-biogas-plant-in-uk
+“Once the plant has been built, we will have supplied a total biogas capacity equivalent to 26MWe in the UK, a figure that we are extremely proud of.” via Power-technology.com

 UK renewable energy sector gives thumbs up to RHI reform